rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 ![Image](https://github.com/user-attachments/assets/b041cc7b-5861-4736-9400-6b8c63063f8f)

 Then;
-1 - Install the following libraries:
+1.Install the following libraries:
   - lgt8fx library (When you use a LGT8F328P MiniEVB Board)
   - Neopixel library
   - Rotary library
-2 - Download the sketch (You can also download the the sketch from my github)
+2.Download the sketch (You can also download the the sketch from my github)
-3 - Set the proper board settings (see picture for the LGT8F328P board settings) and upload the sketch
+3.Set the proper board settings (see picture for the LGT8F328P board settings) and upload the sketch
+___
 For clarification;
 - The Neopixel ring indicates the output signal (similar to the big yellow button on the conventional Lego train speed regulator).
 - Turning the Rotary encoder knob to the right wll increase the speed in forward direction (Green color), turning to the left will decrease the speed to 0 (LED8 is the center of the indication scale) and then increases the speed in reverse direction (Red color).